rahuman23/SG-Nutanix101/xtract_aws/xtract_aws.rst

 #.
 Return to **Move**, under **Migration Plans**, select **Action > Delete > Continue** to remove your completed AWS Migration Plan.

-   Once the final migration plan configured for a given AWS region has been removed, Move will automatically power down the Xtract Lite VM.
+   Once the final migration plan configured for a given AWS region has been removed, Move will automatically power down the Move Agent VM.

 #.
-Return to your **EC2 Dashboard** and verify that **NTNX-XTRACTLITE-INSTANCE** has been stopped.
+Return to your **EC2 Dashboard** and verify that **NTNX-MOVE-AGENT** has been stopped.

 #.
 Return to **Move**, under **Source Environments**, select **... > Remove > Remove** to remove your AWS source environment.

-   Once the source has been removed, Move will automatically terminate (delete) the **NTNX-XTRACTLITE-INSTANCE** for that region.
+   Once the source has been removed, Move will automatically terminate (delete) the **NTNX-MOVE-AGENT** for that region.

 #.
-Return to your **EC2 Dashboard** and verify that **NTNX-XTRACTLITE-INSTANCE** has been terminated.
+Return to your **EC2 Dashboard** and verify that **NTNX-MOVE-AGENT** has been terminated.

 #.
 You can now terminate your source Ubuntu instance by right-clicking the instance and selecting **Instance State > Terminate > Yes, Terminate**.

    .. figure:: images/22.png

 #.
-Finally, under **AWS Services > Route 53**, delete the **xtract.com.** Private Hosted Zone created automatically during Move deployment.
+Finally, under **AWS Services > Route 53**, delete the **move.com.** Private Hosted Zone created automatically during Move deployment.

    .. figure:: images/23.png